 The Teacher: Adam De Gree Click here to learn about Adam De Gree

 Because there is a limited number of students in each class, and we will hold your place, all registration is final and no refunds are given unless there are extenuating circumstances.
 However, we will give you a credit for future courses if an unforeseen event arises.
-Course Cost: Enroll Through February $300 Enroll Through March $325 Enroll Through April $350 Enroll After April $375 Optional: Testing, Essay Writing, and Assessment If you want your student to take chapter and unit tests and write essays and have them graded, we offer this as an option.
-If you sign up for this portion of the course, you need to purchase this additional material which has these assessments.
-Our teacher will be responsible for grading and communicating with your student to take these tests and to write and turn in the essays throughout the year.
+Course Cost: Enroll Through February $300 Enroll Through March $325 Enroll Through April $350 Enroll After April $375 Optional: Essay Writing and Assessment If you want your student to learn how to write history essays and have them graded, we offer this as an option.
+The teacher and student will communicate via email.
+Essays are written based on the the research and discussions of the class.